From Pistons to Growlers

 In 1995, VP-1 joined the wing out of NAS Barbers Point when that base closed.

 After 45 years at Naval Station Rota, Spain, VQ-2 relocated to Whidbey on Oct.
 1, 2005.
 They came with six aircraft and 450 Sailors.
 The move was part of a Navy-wide plan to streamline itself, and improve efficiency and operational capabilities of both VQ-1 and VQ-2.
 VQ-1 and VQ-2 were consolidated into one (VQ-1) in May 2012.

 Patrol and Reconnaissance Wing 10 squadrons deploy to the 5th and 7th Fleet areas of responsibility, providing anti-submarine warfare, maritime patrol and reconnaissance support throughout the Pacific and Indian oceans, and extending into the Persian Gulf.

 The Navy began the seven year transition from the P-3 Orion to the P-8 Poseidon in 2012.
 Part of the transition includes a consolidation of patrol squadrons from Hawaii that began with VP-4's arrival at NAS Whidbey Island in September 2016.
-VP-47 arrived in February 2017, and VP-9 will complete the transition to NAS Whidbey Island later this year.
+VP-47 arrived in February 2017, and VP-9 completed the transition to NAS Whidbey Island later that year.

 All of the active duty P-3 squadrons successfully transitioned to the P-8 Poseidon by March 2020.